laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 This figure shows landmark results by Bosking et al. (1997) combining orientation preference maps with retrograde tracers.
 After injecting tracers (white arrow), they found labeled synapses (black dots) primarily connecting neurons of similar orientation preference, leading to the influential "like-to-like" connectivity hypothesis.
 However, later studies by Hunt, Goodhill and others revealed significant diversity in these connection patterns across cortical regions and species, suggesting more complex connectivity rules than initially proposed.
 This nuanced understanding has important implications for how we think about the functional organization of horizontal connections in V1.

 {{< /speaker_note >}}

 ---

-## Contour detection and the Association Field

-{{< figure src="https://laurentperrinet.github.io/publication/chavane-22/Field1993Fig3B.jpg" title="[Field *et al*, 1993]" height="420" >}}

-{{< speaker_note >}}

-This seminal work by Field, Hayes and Hess in 1993 demonstrated that observers were better at detecting contours formed by aligned Gabor patches compared to randomly oriented ones.
-They proposed that this perceptual grouping relies on an "association field" - a hypothetical linking mechanism that preferentially connects neurons tuned to similar orientations.
-Their psychophysical experiments showed that detection performance was best when elements were co-aligned and degraded systematically as the relative orientation between elements increased.
-This association field concept provided a compelling framework for understanding how the visual system may implement contour integration through neural connectivity patterns.

-{{< /speaker_note >}}

----

-## Contour detection and the Association Field

-{{< figure src="https://laurentperrinet.github.io/publication/chavane-22/Field1993Fig3.jpg" title="[Field *et al*, 1993]" height="420" >}}

-{{< speaker_note >}}

-This figure elaborates on Field's original paradigm, demonstrating psychophysical evidence for contour perception.
-The plots show performance in detecting contours embedded in noise fields at different angles of curvature.
-The data reveals that observers are most sensitive to co-aligned elements, with detection performance declining systematically as contour curvature increases.
-This supports the existence of an "association field" mechanism that preferentially links oriented elements according to their geometric relationships, with a bias toward smooth contours commonly found in natural scenes.

-{{< /speaker_note >}}

----

-## Natural Images : Edges are on a common circle

-{{< figure src="https://laurentperrinet.github.io/publication/chavane-22/Sigman2001Fig4.jpg" title="[Sigman *et al*, 2001]" height="420" >}}

-{{< speaker_note >}}

-A significant contribution to understanding edge co-occurrences in natural images came from Sigman et al. (2001).
-By analyzing edge orientations in natural images, they quantified the probability density function of edge co-occurrences based on their relative positions and orientations.
-The figure demonstrates this by showing the spatial distribution patterns for edges relative to a reference edge at different orientations.
-For iso-oriented edges (a), the co-occurrence pattern shows clear structure.
-As the relative orientation increases through 22.5° (b), 45° (c), 67.5° (d), to 90° (e), distinct spatial patterns emerge.

-A key finding was that for any given relative orientation between edges, the angle of maximal interaction occurs at the bisector between the orientations.
-This suggests that co-occurring edges tend to lie on a common circle - a property known as cocircularity.
-Panel (f) illustrates this geometrical principle: given two edges at angles w (red, 20°) and c (blue, 40°), the cocircularity solutions (green lines at 30° and 120°) represent the possible orientations of connecting circular arcs.
-This mathematical relationship provides insights into how the visual system might leverage statistical regularities in natural scenes for contour integration.

-{{< /speaker_note >}}

----